ayotundeakinsola/second-milestone-project/README.md

 1. The labels for the charts are always overlapping the chart itself.
 I adjusted it in the css file.
 2. When reduced to mobile view the responsiveness a times doesn't work until when refreshed.
 I do not know what causes this to happen.
+3. When I test the stacked chart alone, data is available for all the years on the x-axis. but when I add other charts and run the crossfilter, some years are missing.
+I have tried adjusting this but to no avail.
+My mentor thinks it is because some data are missing.

 # Deployment